plone/Installers-UnifiedInstaller/docs/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Is simpler to understand, integrate and control, and is probably the best choice for a simple or test environment.
+It's also nearly certainly the best choice if you're installing on Windows, as a Windows installation is unlikely to be used for live, production purposes.

 The ZEO Client/Server configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~